-Although many enterprises have adopted data center infrastructure management (DCIM), still more have not made the jump.
+Although many enterprises have adopted data center infrastructure management (DCIM) software, still more have not made the jump.
 DCIM software ushered in improved operational efficiency backed by service level agreements, transparency, and reporting.
-But there remain areas of DCIM that could be enhanced to gain broader adoption.
+But there remain areas of DCIM software that could be enhanced to gain broader adoption.

 DCIM Core Benefits

-Few doubt the many inherent benefits of DCIM.
+Few doubt the many inherent benefits of DCIM software.
 Applied correctly, DCIM software saves time and money, reduces manpower, and enhances productivity.
-A blessing to data center managers, DCIM tools remove the need for employees to be on-site to identify assets in place, the space assets occupy, or the power and cooling resources they consume at any given time.
+A blessing to data center managers, DCIM tools, such as auto-discovery, remove the need for employees to be on-site to identify assets in place, the space assets occupy, or the power and cooling resources they consume at any given time.
 Managers can access accurate, real-time data from laptop or desktop.
-DCIM gives them a window into key asset details, including physical power and network connections.
+DCIM software gives them a window into key asset details, including physical power and network connections.
 A boon to accurate capacity planning, DCIM tools help identify critical path capacity points to cut failure risks down to acceptable levels.
 Reservations, moves, adds, and changes go smoothly.
-Even employee productivity and morale go up when DCIM goes in, thanks to better processes and workflows.
+Even employee productivity and morale go up when DCIM software goes in, thanks to better processes and workflows.

-Besides being a software product, DCIM involves a process that draws on multiple groups within an organization–typically facilities, data center and IT.
+Besides being a software product, data center infrastructure management involves a process that draws on multiple groups within an organization–typically facilities, data center, and IT.
 Implementing DCIM software means working face-to-face with people in distinctly separate areas of an organization.
 In doing so, managers must define the processes to be managed via the DCIM solution and ensure that data currently available is indeed accurate.
-This means doing the grunt work of setting up SNMP community strings and Modbus registers, as well as IPMI usernames and passwords to poll data from the “gear” in the data center.
-Equally important is working the DCIM solution to gather data from legacy hardware using existing and often undocumented protocols.
-Getting up to speed on a DCIM solution means doing all the “legwork and linework” to determine a facility’s unique needs, to evaluate possible solutions, and to schedule a “proof of concept” to verify that the solution chosen meets the needs in a data center’s environment.
+This means doing the grunt work of setting up SNMP community strings and ModBus registers, as well as IPMI usernames and passwords to poll data from the device in the data center.
+Equally important is working the DCIM software to gather data from legacy hardware using existing and often undocumented protocols.
+Getting up to speed on a DCIM solution means doing all the legwork and line-work to determine a facility’s unique needs, to evaluate possible solutions, and to schedule a proof-of-concept to verify that the solution chosen meets the needs in a data center’s environment.

 |Application hosted remotely and data is managed by the customer